Mewbi/furi/README.md

-# furi
+# Furi

-A Fast way to generate a short URI
+A Fast way to generate a short URI, in others words it's an URL shortener